I’m Spencer, and I suffer from a mental health disorder.

 Living with depression is a journey.
 It’s a long journey with highs and lows.
 The lows are rough, but with treatment, I can persevere and make it to another day.
 I hope my story will provide hope, encouragement, and resources not only for those who suffer, but for those who are part of the lives of someone who does.

-The first time I experienced depression was in my first year of high school (which was 10th grade at that school).
-I was rather socially inept; I began the year with huge ugly glasses and clothes my mom picked out for me.
+I was fifteen years old the first time I experienced depression.
+I was rather socially inept; I began the school year with huge ugly glasses and clothes my mom picked out for me.
 I also began an advanced literature class.
 I didn’t want to take the class, but the school counselor talked me into it, saying that I’m a “smart kid” and I didn’t need to be in the English class with the “regular kids.”
 On the first day of class, we started studying mythology, and my math and science brain just didn’t understand.
 I went from having all A’s and two B’s, for my entire life, to failing grades.
 I remember sitting in classes, slouched inside a heavy coat, and looking forlorn hoping someone – anyone – would notice me.
 I can’t say that the literature class triggered depression.
 Sometimes depression just happens.
-I think it was just a perfect storm of the academic challenge, a new environment, and the changes adolescence brings.
+I think it was just a perfect storm of the academic challenge, a new school environment, and the changes adolescence brings.

 I didn’t know I had depression at the time, but I knew something wasn’t right.
 Others noticed, too.
 The same school counselor called me into her office to talk about my falling grades.
 I told her my classes were just hard, and she was satisfied and sent me back to class.
 Classmates noticed and went so far as to tell their pastor at church that they were worried about me.
 Of course my parents knew there was something wrong.
 I never got treatment.
 I don’t put blame on anyone.
 It was the mid-90s, and treating depression wasn’t as much of a thing as it is now, especially for a fifteen year old.
 But luckily and by the grace of God, by the end of the year the depression was gone.
 But it wouldn’t be gone forever.

 Depression came again in college.
 I remember thinking how strange it was for me to be depressed, since I viewed my life as perfect – I was having fun and had made amazing friends.
 I had no reason to be depressed.
 As I mentioned earlier, sometimes depression just happens for no reason.
 During one of the periods of depression in college was the first time I thought about suicide.
-I went so far as to begin an attempt.
+I went so far as to make an attempt, which I aborted before I harmed myself.
 The main thing keeping me from going through with it was knowing that I’m an only child, and my parents wouldn’t have another child to love.
 Like before, the depression would come and go on its own.

 My wife didn’t know anything was amiss.
 She didn’t even know I was depressed.
-I didn’t want to bother her with my troubles; I thought I was enough of a burden already.
+I didn’t want to bother her with my troubles; I thought my existence was enough of a burden already.
 I made orderly plans for my suicide, but the illness was starting to give me impulses to do it quickly without waiting for my plan.
-It was at this point that I knew I was powerless to stop my depression, my addiction, and my suicidal impulses.
-So one evening, after the kids were in bed, I mustered the energy to do one of the most difficult things I’ve ever done in my life: I went to my wife and said, “I’ve been depressed, and I need help.”
+It was at this point that I knew I was powerless to stop my looming addiction and my suicidal impulses.
+So one evening, after the kids were in bed, God gave me the courage to do one of the most difficult things I’ve ever had to do in my life: I went to my wife and said, “I’ve been depressed, and I need help.”